SuperEvilAIMegacorp/nyt-connections/data/predictions/README.md

 ## Dataset Overview

-This dataset contains prediction outputs from 11 experimental runs testing different training configurations:
+This dataset contains prediction outputs from 11 experimental runs testing different training configurations on a shared global validation and test set:

-- **831 NYT Puzzles**: 673 training, 74 validation, 84 test
-- **200 Synthetic Puzzles**: 162 training, 18 validation, 20 test
+### Evaluation Sets (Shared Across All Experiments)
+- **Validation Set**: 276 entries from 92 unique original puzzles
+  - 88 puzzle IDs with 3 permutations each (84 IDs × 3 = 252 entries)
+  - 4 puzzle IDs containing 2 distinct puzzles with 3 permutations each (4 IDs × 6 = 24 entries)
+  - Sources: 222 NYT + 54 Synthetic puzzles

+- **Test Set**: 104 entries from 102 unique original puzzles
+  - 100 puzzles with 1 permutation (100 entries)
+  - 2 puzzles with 2 permutations (4 entries)
+  - All puzzles are NYT puzzles

+### Training Sets (Vary by Experiment)
+Training data composition differs across experiments based on augmentation strategy, reasoning format, and curriculum approach.
+See experiment descriptions below for details.

 - **Prediction Files**: 11 JSON files containing model outputs for each experiment

 ## File Structure